allealdine/nextjs15-supabase-boilerplate/README.md

-Here's a professionally structured `README.md` tailored for your **Next.js 15 Supabase Boilerplate** project (`nextjs15-supabase-boilerplate`).
-This will help other developers understand, install, and contribute to your project easily.

----

 # 🚀 nextjs15-supabase-boilerplate

 > A production-ready Next.js 15 + Supabase boilerplate with authentication, typescript, Tailwind CSS, Radix UI, and more.